Protect Our Countryside

 We want to stop Owlsbury Farm Neighbourhood Site

-Although no planning application has yet been submitted to date, this potential site spanning a huge 370 acres at Little Horsted, Owlsbury Farm has been suggested for housing development.
-The ‘neighbourhood’ would comprise 2,000 houses, shops, a community hall and a school as well as employment space and would urbanise a major area of the Wealden open countryside and sensitive landscape.
+The planning application has now been submitted, this potential site spanning a huge 413 acres at Little Horsted, Owlsbury Farm has been suggested for housing development.
+The ‘neighbourhood’ would comprise 1,500 homes, shops, a community hall and a school as well as employment space and would urbanise a major area of the Wealden open countryside and sensitive landscape.

 The Wealden Local Plan response – your voice matters